stryker-mutator/stryker-mutator.github.io/blog/2021-09-17-announcing-stryker-net-1.md

 }
 ```

-> Note: this only works for Linq mutations for now.
+> Note: this only works for Linq mutations for now but we plan to bring this functionality to all mutations.

 ### MsBuild path option

 By default stryker tries to autodiscover msbuild on your system.
-If stryker fails to discover msbuild you may supply the path to msbuild manually with this option.
+If stryker fails to discover the correct msbuild you may supply the path to msbuild manually with this option.

 Example: